scubess/Tesseract-Mongolian-Training/README.md

 * Leptonica 1.71 ([Homepage](http://www.leptonica.com/))

 ## Purpose
 The purpose of spending time and efforts in training mongolian cyrillic in Tesseract v3.03 is to use it in iOS 11 and xcode9.
-And also, it crashes with wierd error in the iOS11,
+And also, to avoid crashes with wierd error in the iOS11, due to mismatch between traineddata and tesseract engine
 > actual_tessdata_num_entries_ <= TESSDATA_NUM_ENTRIES:Error:Assert failed:in file ../../ccutil/tessdatamanager.cpp, line 53

 ## Training Tesseract